OUR TEAM

 Institute of Biomedical Engineering

-I am an incoming PhD student at the Institute of Biomedical Engineering @ U of T. I obtained my undergraduate degree also from UofT St. George, where I pursued a double major in Biochemistry and Pharmacology.
+I am an incoming PhD student at the Institute of Biomedical Engineering at University of Toronto.
+I obtained my undergraduate degree also from University of Toronto, where I pursued a double major in Biochemistry and Pharmacology.
 My research interests and goals are in understanding and manipulating the gut microbiome using ultrahigh-throughput experimentation for therapeutic and other applications.
 Outside of research, I enjoy hiking, online gaming, and reading Filipino novels!

 Tien Nguyen